pnulrich/Student_Success/docs/source/GettingStarted.rst

 Troubleshooting and Questions
 -----------------------------

 Errors are a normal part of setup.
-For help:

-- Contact the Project B team via Slack (#project-b)
-- Paste any error messages into ChatGPT for quick debugging help
+For help, reach out to us on GitHub and definitely consider using ChatGPT for debugging errors!